 Al Capone stayed in many different locales across Chicagoland.
 Such is the vagrant life of a gangland kingpin.
 When not galivanting around, he stayed at the original Capone family home with his mother, Theresa, and his wife, Mae.
 The family had relocated here in the 1920s from New York as Al’s particular career path led him to the Windy City.
 This brick two-flat, with its modest architecture, is at 7244 S. Prairie Ave.
 Today it’s a private residence, so it’s best not to go ringing the doorbell unless you’re looking to buy it.

 Tucked onto a sleepy street in South Side’s Park Manor neighborhood, the Capone home is a completely unpretentious two-flat.
-Capone’s many customers lived in similar homes all across the working class “white ethnic” neighborhoods of Chicago.
+Capone’s many customers lived in similar homes all across the working class “white ethnic” Chicago neighborhoods.
 For all the associations with glamour and guts, this humble spot may best epitomize Al Capone’s Chicago.

 5. Bert Kelly’s Stables and the Medinah Athletic Club